 And that’s it.
 Pretty simple right?

 You will need to activate your DNA Kit.
 To do this you will find a unique code on the box of your kit.
 You just enter the code after you log on.

 This is to make sure that your account and your DNA sample are linked together.
 If you are doing the test for someone else, (infant or elderly for example), then you just select “Someone else” rather than “Mine“.

 After you have carried out these steps you just return your sample in the pre-paid parcel.

 Before you do provide your sample there are some activities that you will have to refrain from doing.
 This is to make sure that the scientists in the lab have a sample that is not contaminated in any way.

-So before you do take the test please do not drink, eat or smoke at least 30 minutes prior to taking the test.
+So, before you do take the test please do not drink, eat or smoke for at least 30 minutes before taking the test.
 Also, do not brush your teeth or chew gum.

 You can expect to receive your results back in about 3-4 weeks.
 This is by far the quickest out of all the DNA testing companies, and it is one reason why this particular company is a popular choice.

 Like with other companies you will receive notification that your results are ready by email.
 Your DNA results can be accessed by logging into your MyHeritage.

 So, as I mentioned previously it does help to first set up an account.